Skip to Main Content

 Locating the Text of Hearings

-When bills are introduced, they are referred to the committee having jurisdiction over that area of legislation, which often holds public hearings to gather testimony, opinions, and information regarding the legislation.
-Witnesses, who are often experts, make valuable and well-documented presentations, which include analysis from uniquely informed perspectives.
+When bills are introduced, they are referred to the committee having jurisdiction over that area of legislation.
+Committees often hold public hearings to gather testimony, opinions, and information regarding the referred legislation.
+Witnesses, who are usually experts, can make valuable and well-documented presentations that include analysis from uniquely informed perspectives.

-The text of hearings can be found in a number of resources including often on individual committee websites, and on those recommended and listed below.
+Hearing transcripts and prepared statements can be found in a number of places including individual committee websites and other resources recommended and listed below.

 Hearings are also normally included in Compiled Legislative Histories.